itsme12453/itsme12453/README.md

 # Hi there 👋
 ![](https://komarev.com/ghpvc/?username=itsme12453)
 >I am a programmer with a passion for programming, cyber security and AI/ML.
-I specialise in building mobile apps, full stack apps, programs to solve specific programs, and much more!
+I specialise in building mobile apps, full stack apps, and all sorts of programs to solve problems!

 - 🔭 I’m currently working on an AI Forms Builder - It allows you to create forms and quizes with AI, which can be automatically marked with AI.
 - 🌱 I’m currently learning cyber security